Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 <br />

 I will be providng data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.
+Check out the Jupyter Notebook for an in-depth breakdown of the codes used in our analysis.

 ## Methodology
 ### Python Libraries